datamllab/rlcard/README.md

 	*   `single_agent_mode`: Default `False`. `True` if using single agent mode, i.e., Gym style interface with other players as pretrained/rule models.
 	*   `active_player`: Defualt `0`.
 If `single_agent_mode` is `True`, `active_player` will specify operating on which player in single agent mode.
 	*   `record_action`: Default `False`.
 If `True`, a field of `action_record` will be in the `state` to record the historical actions.
 This may be used for human-agent play.

 For basic usage, the following interfaces are easier to use but have assumtions on the agent.
-See [agent template](docs/developping-algorithms).
+See [agent template](docs/developping-algorithms.md).
 *   **env.set_agents(agents)**: `agents` is a list of `Agent` object.
 The length of the the list should equal to the number of the player in the game.
 *   **env.run(is_training=False)**: Run a complete game and return trajectories and payoffs.
 The function can be used after the `set_agents` is called.
 If `is_training` is `True`, the function will use `step` function in the agent to play the game.
 If `is_training` is `False`, `eval_step` will be called instead.
 *   **State Definition**: State will always have observation `state['obs']` and legal actions `state['legal_actions']`.
 If `allow_raw_data` is `True`, state will have raw observation `state['raw_obs']` and raw legal actions `state['raw_legal_actions']`.

 For advanced usage, the following interfaces allow flexible operations on the game tree.
 These interfaces do not make any assumtions on the agent.
 *   **env.init_game()**: Initialize a game.
 Return the state and the first player ID.
 *   **env.step(action, raw_action=False)**: Take one step in the environment. `action` can be raw action or integer; `raw_action` should be `True` if the action is raw action (string).
 *   **env.step_back()**: Available only when `allow_step_back` is `True`.
 Take one step backward.
 This can be used for algorithms that operate on the game tree, such as CFR.
 *   **env.get_payoffs()**: In the end of the game, return a list of payoffs for all the players.
 *   **env.get_perfect_information()**: (Currently only support some of the games) Obtain the perfect information at the current state.
-*   [/rlcard/agents](rlcard/agents): Reinforcement learning algorithms and human agents.

 ## Contributing
 Contribution to this project is greatly appreciated!
 Please create an issue for feedbacks/bugs.
 If you want to contribute codes, please refer to [Contributing Guide](./CONTRIBUTING.md).